evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_GEN1/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan Turbo (GEN1) has a maximum power of 500 KW (680 hp / 671 bhp).
-Without overboost, it is 460 KW (625 hp / 625 bhp) The torque is 850 nm with overboost and  without overboost.
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.2 seconds and has a top speed of 260 km/h (162 mph).
+With overboost, the Porsche Taycan Turbo (GEN1) reaches a maximum power of 500 kW (680 hp / 671 bhp).
+Without overboost, it provides a strong 460 kW (625 hp / 617 bhp).
+The maxium torque is at 850 Nm (627 ft-lb).
+This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.2 seconds and reaches a top speed of 260 km/h (162 mph), showcasing its impressive performance.

 ## Battery, range, and charging